István Rakovszky: Later life

 After the dethronement of the Habsburgs, Andrássy left the KNEP with his supporters on 4 January 1922.
 Rakovszky was a founding member of the National Farmer and Civic Party, better known as Andrássy Party.
 He criticized the government heavily: he had a duel with Minister of the Interior Vilmos Pál Tomcsányi and had lot of conflicts with Minister of Religion and Education József Vass.

 On 5 October 1922, a group formed against the organizations of the far right forces.
 Their aim was the elimination of the Gyula Gömbös bloc and the promotion of the real political consolidation.
 The leaders were Vilmos Vázsonyi, Károly Rassay, Károly Peyer, István Farkas and István Rakovszky, who could mobilize his liberal connections.
 Bethlen attacked this association, but he made use of this group to the accepting of the measures that abolished Gömbös' organization.
-On 14 November 1922, the parliamentarian opposition accepted a common decision, in which the racists' program was condemned and required their prohibition.
+On 14 November 1922, the parliamentarian opposition accepted a common decision, in which the program was condemned and required their prohibition.
 Rakovszky's signature also appeared on the list.

 He retired from the politics in 1926.
 He was a member of the National Assembly for almost 30 years.
 Rakovszky died on 12 August 1931 at the age of 73.